+The authorities in Mauritius set and enforce entry rules.
+For further information contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 You don’t need a visa to enter Mauritius.
 On arrival, your passport will be stamped allowing entry to the country for 60 days.
 You’ll need to be able to provide evidence of onward or return travel.

 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.
 It should have at least one blank passport page.